leonseng/blog-hugo/content/posts/learning-istio/jwt-auth.md

 # RequestAuthentication

-Istio's [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) is responsible for validating the JWT in a request, ensuring that it is signed by the expected issuer, and has not been tampered with.
+Istio's [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) is responsible for validating the JWT in a request is signed by the expected issuer, and that the payload has not been tampered with.

-Below is an example where we specify the JWT issuer and the JSON Web Key Set (JWKS) to cryptographically ensure the token hasn't been tampered with.
-Decoded payload can be passed onto the application in a HTTP header via the `outputPayloadToHeader` field, allowing application to access the trusted claim without having to perform token validation.
+Below is an example where we specify the JWT issuer and the JSON Web Key Set (JWKS) for JWT validation.
+The decoded JWT payload can be passed onto the application in a HTTP header via the `outputPayloadToHeader` field, allowing application to access the trusted claim without having to perform token validation itself.

 ```sh
 kubectl apply -f - <<EOF